KennethJAllen/data-completion-research/README.md

 ## Low-Rank Tensor Completion

 Like Low-Rank matrix completion, Low-Rank tensor completion is the task of completing the missing entries of a partially complete tensor subject to the constraint that the rank of the resulting tensor is minimized.
-This is also a non-convex minimization problem.
+Also like low-rank matrix completion, this is also a non-convex minimization problem.

 Unlike matrices, there are multiple distinct definitions for the rank of a tensor.
 In this repository, one tensor completion algorithm is presented which completes partially complete tensors with a particular structure of known entries subject to the constraint that the multilinear rank is minimized.